sebermann/php-typed-enum/README.md

 }
 ```

-These constants will be accessed using Reflection and subsequently be cached in a
+These constants will be accessed using reflection and subsequently be cached in a
 static property.
 If you prefer you can define them yourself by adding a `$constants`
 property.